Champr12/gitops-2024/README.md

 ![image](https://github.com/user-attachments/assets/e8a4a869-5c0d-492f-9c52-028febf8362b)

 ## GitHub Actions: Workflows

+The following GitHub Actions workflows are used for the deployment:

 Terraform (terraform.yml): This workflow initializes Terraform and creates an execution plan to preview infrastructure changes.
 It runs on feature branch changes and generates a terraform plan output, showing proposed resource modifications without applying them.
 This step ensures code correctness and previews costs or resource alterations.

 TFLint Check (tflint.yml): This workflow will use TFLint to check and identify potential issues, errors, and violations of best practices.
 It helps maintain code quality, consistency, and reliability in Terraform.